jlbradley1844/jlbradley1844.github.io/_drafts/virtues-intermediate-exercises.md

 does not help your willpower at all!
 While the disruption of your schedule may be a good time to adopt some new habits, it is not the time to pick up a habit that requires a lot of willpower.
-Keeping your bad habits in check will be enough of a challeng.
-And anyone who is hoping to use it to lose a significant amount of weight may also be disappointed!
+Keeping your bad habits in check will be enough of a challenge.
+And anyone who is hoping to use the fast period to lose a significant amount of weight may also be disappointed!
 But would I recommend it to someone in good health who isn't Baha'i?
 Absolutely!
 Unfortunately, I cannot feel my willpower "grow" once I've exited the fast, but if what we know about the science of willpower is correct, it should.

 ## Review of Expenditures